 The third-generation wagon made its debut for 2004 and can be found in both E320 and E500 forms.
 These E-Class sedans and wagons can also be found with optional 4Matic all-wheel drive (it was standard on the E500 wagon until it was discontinued following the 2006 model).
 In 2005, the E55 AMG wagon was added, while in 2007, the AMG model got a larger V8 engine (507-horsepower, 0 - 60 mph in 4.3 seconds) and were renamed the E63 AMG.

-Overall Pros: Refined interior and exterior designs, excellent combination of ride quality and handling, powerful yet fairly fuel-efficient engines, all-wheel drive availability.
+Overall Pros: Refined interior and exterior designs, excellent combination of ride quality and handling, powerful yet fairly fuel-efficient engines, all-wheel drive in some models.

 Overall Cons: Pricier than rivals, some confusing controls, not quite as athletic as its main competitor, the BMW 5-Series.